JetBrains/phpstorm-stubs/README.md

 ### Updating the IDE
 TBD: Have a full copy of .git repo within IDE and add it as an external library "PHP Runtime" to the project.
 It should then be easilly updatable both way via normal git methods.

+### Extensions enabled by default
+The set of extensions enabled by default in PhpStorm can change anytime without prior notice.
+To learn how to view the enabled extensions, refer [here](https://blog.jetbrains.com/phpstorm/2017/03/per-project-php-extension-settings-in-phpstorm-2017-1/).

 ### How to run tests
 1. Execute `composer install`